Bobby Witt Jr. Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- White Sox pitchers combine to surrender 193 total home runs at a rate of 1.4 per game (fourth-most in the league).
+- White Sox pitchers combine to surrender 196 total home runs at a rate of 1.4 per game (fourth-most in baseball).

-- The right-hander last appeared on Saturday against the Detroit Tigers, when he tossed 5 1/3 innings, allowing three earned runs while giving up five hits.
+- The right-hander last pitched on Tuesday against the Kansas City Royals, when he threw 5 1/3 innings, allowing four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.